sdiehl/wiwinwlh/tutorial.md

 Rust allows polymorphism by means of *parametric polymorphism* and *ad-hoc polymorphism*.

-Rust is *not garbage collected* by default, instead uses static semantics to the analyze lifetimes.
+Rust is *not garbage collected* by default, instead uses static semantics to analyze lifetimes.
 Optionally supports garbage collection.

 Rust is *impure* by default and does not statically track effects.
 It does